kataklinger/forque/README.md

 ![forque structure](https://user-images.githubusercontent.com/42535720/98058027-0c6cd300-1e44-11eb-8303-5a5ebdc70bea.png)

-Structure of tag can be symmetric or static.
+Structure of tag can be dynamic or static.
 Static tags have depth and types of each level are defined at compile-time.
 For dynamic tags depth is not defined, and types are defined in run-time and can be different even for the children of the same tag.

 | Level: | 0 | 1 | 2 |
 | --- | --- | --- | --- |